janetchang/eligible-demo/README.md

 Demo application for the [Eligible API](https://eligibleapi.com/rest-api-v1).

-Eligible makes it easy for doctors and healthcare providers to get real-time answers about what services are covered for their patients.
+Eligible makes it easy for healthcare providers to get instant answers about what services are covered for their patients.

-This is what a simple application built for a doctor might look like, with an emphasis on being able to quickly check what services are covered for a patient using the Eligible API.
+This is what a simple application built for a provider might look like, with an emphasis on being able to quickly check what services are covered for a patient using the Eligible API.

 ### Installation